 Gingerol is an anti-inflammatory found in ginger.
 I love adding fresh, grated (peeled) ginger to stir-fries and chicken soup.
 Candied ginger is delicious when steeped in hot tea.
 Oleuropein (aka oleic acid), another anti-inflammatory, is found in olives and olive oil.
 Make a habit of sautéing vegetables in olive oil, adding it to soups, and drizzling it over salads to get your daily dose.
 Skin inflammation from bug bites or sunburns can be treated topically with olive oil or flaxseed oil.
 Aloe vera works wonders to fight skin redness and inflammation, too.

 Probiotics fight allergies by providing bacteria helpful to the digestive tract.
 The digestive tract is a big part of our immune system.
 Probiotics occur naturally in yogurt and other fermented, unpasteurized foods, such as homemade pickles, sauerkraut, and kimchi.
-You can also get them from kombucha drinks: naturally carbonated beverages with a zingy, somewhat sour flavor.
+See my recipe for Atchara Pickle below.
+You can also get probiotics from kombucha drinks: naturally carbonated beverages with a zingy, somewhat sour flavor.
 Kombucha beverages might take some getting used to, but they can aid digestion and fight allergic inflammation.